 AN INTRODUCTION TO THE UN SOCIAL FORUM

-From October 3rd-5th DAI members, Mary Radnofsky and Peter Mittler had a once in a lifetime opportunity to take a full part in a meeting organised by the UN Human Rights Council which consists of 47 United Nations Member States elected by the United Nations General Assembly.
+From October 3rd-5th DAI members, Mary Radnofsky and Peter Mittler had the opportunity to take part in a meeting organised by the UN Human Rights Council which consists of 47 United Nations Member States elected by the United Nations General Assembly.

 “Our aim here is to provide some background information about the work of the UN Human Rights Bodies.
 Up to now, we have focused on the work of the UN Committee on the Rights of Persons with Disabilities because it is this Committee that empowers organisations OF persons with disabilities such as Dementia Alliance International to submit their own reports and to meet the Committee during their Spring and Autumn three week sessions.